Kuadrant/authorino/docs/features.md

 API key secrets must be labeled with the labels that match the selectors specified in `spec.identity.apiKey.selector` in the `AuthConfig`.

 Whenever an `AuthConfig` is indexed, Authorino will also index all matching API key secrets.
-In order for Authorino to also watch events related to API key secrets individually (e.g. new `Secret` created, updates, deletion/revocation), `Secret`s must also include a label that matches Authorino's bootstrap configuration `SECRET_LABEL_SELECTOR` (default: `authorino.kuadrant.io/managed-by=authorino`).
+In order for Authorino to also watch events related to API key secrets individually (e.g. new `Secret` created, updates, deletion/revocation), `Secret`s must also include a label that matches Authorino's bootstrap configuration `--secret-label-selector` (default: `authorino.kuadrant.io/managed-by=authorino`).
 This label may or may not be present to `spec.identity.apiKey.selector` in the `AuthConfig` without implications for the caching of the API keys when triggered by the reconciliation of the `AuthConfig`; however, if not present, individual changes related to the API key secret (i.e. without touching the `AuthConfig`) will be ignored by the reconciler.

 **Example.** For the following `AuthConfig`: